| Lucky is the traveler who can step

 In winter, deep snow everywhere, including on the boulders

 protruding from the stream, makes for an other-worldly scene.
-[Top]
+[Top] For those visitors who prefer a more intimate experience,

 some onsen resorts offer private rotenburos in front of each